-How much more them that dwell in houses of clay, whose foundation is in the dust, which are crushed before the moth!

-Betwixt morning and evening they are destroyed: they perish for ever without any regarding it.

-Is not their tent-cord plucked up within them? they die, and that without wisdom.

-Call now; is there any that will answer thee? and to which of the holy ones wilt thou turn?

-For vexation killeth the foolish man, and jealousy slayeth the silly one.

-I have seen the foolish taking root: but suddenly I cursed his habitation.

-His children are far from safety, and they are crushed in the gate, neither is there any to deliver them.

-Whose harvest the hungry eateth up, and taketh it even out of the thorns, and the snare gapeth for their substance.

-For affliction cometh not forth of the dust, neither doth trouble spring out of the ground;

-But man is born unto trouble, as the sparks fly upward.

-But as for me, I would seek unto God, and unto God would I commit my cause:

-Which doeth great things and unsearchable; marvelous things without number:

-Who giveth rain upon the earth, and sendeth waters upon the fields:

-So that he setteth up on high those that be low; and those which mourn are exalted to safety.

-He frustrateth the devices of the crafty, so that their hands cannot perform their enterprise.

-He taketh the wise in their own craftiness: and the counsel of the froward is carried headlong.

-They meet with darkness in the daytime, and grope at noonday as in the night.

-But he saveth from the sword of their mouth, even the needy from the hand of the mighty.

-So the poor hath hope, and iniquity stoppeth her mouth.

-Behold, happy is the man whom God correcteth: therefore despise not thou the chastening of the Almighty.

-For he maketh sore, and bindeth up; he woundeth, and his hands make whole.

-He shall deliver thee in six troubles; yea, in seven there shall no evil touch thee.

-In famine he shall redeem thee from death; and in war from the power of the sword.

-Thou shalt be hid from the scourge of the tongue; neither shalt thou be afraid of destruction when it cometh.

-At destruction and dearth thou shalt laugh; neither shalt thou be afraid of the beasts of the earth.

-For thou shalt be in league with the stones of the field; and the beasts of the field shall be at peace with thee.

-And thou shalt know that thy tent is in peace;

-and thou shalt visit thy fold, and shalt miss nothing.

-Thou shalt know also that thy seed shall be great, and thine offspring as the grass of the earth.

-Thou shalt come to thy grave in a full age, like as a shock of corn cometh in in its season.

-Lo this, we have searched it, so it is; hear it, and know thou it for thy good.

-Oh that my vexation were but weighed, and my calamity laid in the balances together!

-For now it would be heavier than the sand of the seas: therefore have my words been rash.
+How much more them that dwell in houses of clay,

+Whose foundation is in the dust, Who are crushed before the moth!

+20 Betwixt morning and evening they are destroyed:

+They perish forever without any regarding it.
+Is not their tent-cord plucked up within them?
+They die, and that without wisdom.

+Call now; is there any that will answer thee?

+And to which of the holy ones wilt thou turn?

+For vexation killeth the foolish man, And jealousy slayeth the silly one.

+I have seen the foolish taking root:

+But suddenly I cursed his habitation.

+His children are far from safety, And they are crushed in the gate,

+Neither is there any to deliver them:

+Whose harvest the hungry eateth up, And taketh it even out of the thorns;

+And the snare gapeth for their substance.

+For affliction cometh not forth from the dust, Neither doth trouble spring out of the ground;

+But man is born unto trouble, As the sparks fly upward.

+- 8 But as for me, I would seek unto God,

+And unto God would I commit my cause;

+9 Who doeth great things and unsearchable,

+Marvelous things without number:

+10 Who giveth rain upon the earth,

+- And sendeth waters upon the fields;

+- 11 So that he setteth up on high those that are low,

+And those that mourn are exalted to safety.

+12 He frustrateth the devices of the crafty,

+So that their hands cannot perform their enterprise.

+- He taketh the wise in their own craftiness; And the counsel of the cunning is carried headlong. - They meet with darkness in the daytime, And grope at noonday as in the night. - But he saveth from the sword of their mouth, Even the needy from the hand of the mighty. - So the poor hath hope,

+And iniquity stoppeth her mouth.

+- 17 Behold, happy is the man whom God correcteth: - Therefore despise not thou the chastening of the Almighty. - For he maketh sore, and bindeth up;

+He woundeth, and his hands make whole.

+He will deliver thee in six troubles;

+Yea, in seven there shall no evil touch thee.

+In famine he will redeem thee from death; And in war from the power of the sword.

+21 Thou shalt be hidden from the scourge of the tongue;

+Neither shalt thou be afraid of destruction when it cometh.

+At destruction and dearth thou shalt laugh;

+Neither shalt thou be afraid of the beasts of the

+For thou shalt be in league with the stones of the field;

+And the beasts of the field shall be at peace with thee.

+And thou shalt know that thy tent is in peace; And thou shalt visit thy fold, and shalt miss nothing.

+Thou shalt know also that thy seed shall be great,

+And thine offspring as the grass of the earth.

+Thou shalt come to thy grave in a full age, Like as a shock of grain cometh in in its season.

+Lo this, we have searched it, so it is; Hear it, and know thou it for thy good.

+Then Job answered and said,

+Oh that my vexation were but weighed,

+And all my calamity laid in the balances!

+For now it would be heavier than the sand of the seas:

+Therefore have my words been rash.